uber/cadence/docs/03_goclient/15_sessions.md

 ## Basic Usage

-Before using the session framework to write your workflow code, your worker needs to be configured to process sessions.
+Before using the session framework to write your workflow code, you need to configure your worker to process sessions.
 To do that, set the `EnableSessionWorker` field of `worker.Options` to `true` when starting your worker.

 The most important APIs provided by the session framework are `workflow.CreateSession()` and `workflow.CompleteSession()`.
-The basic idea is that all the activities executed within a session will be processed by the same worker and these two APIs allow you to create new sessions and close them after all activities finish execution.
+The basic idea is that all the activities executed within a session will be processed by the same worker and these two APIs allow you to create new sessions and close them after all activities finish executing.

-Heres a more detailed description of these two APIs:
+Here's a more detailed description of these two APIs:
 ```go
 type SessionOptions struct {
   // ExecutionTimeout: required, no default